 The West Coast Whisky Trail, Scotland

-Stretching from Campbeltown to the Isle of Skye and Fort William, the West Coast Whisky trail is known as a whisky-lover’s heaven.
+Stretching from Campbeltown to the Isle of Skye and Fort William, the West Coast Whisky trail is a whisky-lover’s dream road trip.
 It’s bursting with distilleries offering whisky connoisseurs and novices a warm welcome and a ‘wee dram’.